brendt/stitcher.io/src/content/book/04-models.md

 Try to keep your models clean and data-oriented, instead of having them provide business logic.
 There are better places to handle it.

+## Empty bags of nothingness

+I appreciate Taylor Otwell also keeping an eye on this blog series.
+Last week [he asked](*https://mobile.twitter.com/taylorotwell/status/1188449730055036928) how to avoid our objects becoming nothing more than empty bags of data, an anti-pattern Matrin Fowler [wrote about](*https://martinfowler.com/bliki/AnemicDomainModel.html).

+Because Taylor took the time to ask me about it on Twitter, I figured I might as well include my response in this chapter, where all people can read about it.

+The answer — my answer — is twofold.
+First of all: I don't think of models as empty bags with plain old data.
+Using accessors, mutators and casts, they provide a rich layer between the plain data in the database, and the data the developer wants to use.
+In this chapter I argued to move several other responsibilities to separate classes, that's true, yet I believe that models in their "trimmed" down version still offer a lot more value than simple bags of data, thanks to all the functionality Laravel provides.

+Secondly, I think it's worth to mention Alan Kay's vision on this topic (he's the one who came up with the term OOP).
+He himself said in [this talk](*https://www.youtube.com/watch?time_continue=2265&v=oKg1hTOQXoY) that I regretted calling the paradigm "object oriented", and not "process oriented".
+Alan argues that he's actually a proponent of splitting process and data.

+Whether you agree with that point of view or not is up to you.
+I do admit to have been influenced by some of Alan's insights, and you might notice that throughout this blog series.
+Like I said before: don't think of this series as the holy grail of software design.
+My goal is to challenge the current way you're writing code, making you think whether there are more optimal ways to solve some of your problems.

+So let's make sure to continue the discussion, we can [mail](mailto:brent@stitcher.io) about it, or we can discuss it [on Twitter](*https://mobile.twitter.com/brendt_gd).

 ---

 Before diving any further into code, it's time to zoom out and take a look at the big picture: how do we identify and manage domains over time?
 What's the impact on our teams?
 That's the topic for the next chapter, next week.